 In 1992, the United Nations Security Council imposed sanctions on rump Yugoslavia for its role in the war in Bosnia-Herzegovina.
 The strict UN embargo has had devastating effects on the economies of the two remaining republics in the Yugoslav Federation: Serbia and Montenegro.
 All trade with foreign countries has stopped.
 Today, over 90% of the population lives below the poverty line.
-This is the story of three of these middle-class families.
+This is the story of three middle-class families in Serbia.

 Radio Netherlands, the Dutch International Service, presents “The Demise of Serbia”.
 The programme is produced and presented by Eric Beauchemin.